 There is a general rule for epoxy coatings, as many epoxy manufacturers instruct this.
 In this rule, every mixed gallon (1/2 gallon resin and 1/2 gallon hardener) covers 12 square feet for ⅛-inch surface thickness.

 Unless you are a professional or have been doing epoxy related DIY for a long time, you’ll undoubtedly face challenges to determine the amount of epoxy required for any project.
 And of course, when it comes to measuring or mixing epoxy resin with hardener, things may go wrong, even result in a ruined project.

 Therefore, asking – how much epoxy resin do I need for a table – is quite a common question when you decide to make a river table or any other table by resin being a starter.
 Although we have given a general idea above, does this really have any specific answer?
 The following writeup will help you understand it well.

 Epoxy Required for a Table – A Demonstration

-It is really not possible to give an accurate answer on how much epoxy is necessary for building a table, as it varies based on numerous factors.
+It seems it’s really not possible to give an accurate answer on how much epoxy is necessary for building a table, as it varies based on numerous factors.
 You always have the opportunity of digging down all facts before practically applying.
-But we can tell you three rules based on which you will be able to figure out how much you would probably require.
+But we can tell you the formula based on which you will be able to figure out how much you would probably require.

 - Tables are wooden and mostly porous.
 When you apply resin and hardener for achieving ⅛-inch thickness, you need to pour a 1-kilogram mixture (666 grams resin and 334 grams hardener) for first coating over a 6 square-meter area.